tangyuan0821/Windows12-doc/docs/index.md

  - [Français](fr-fr/ai)

 # Author Note
  This website serves as the documentation center for the web version of Windows 12, aiming to help people with different language backgrounds access the README file of the Windows 12 web version more conveniently.
-The website is maintained by [tangyuan0821](https://github.com/tangyuan0821) and built based on the [Just the Docs](https://just-the-docs.github.io/just-the-docs/) theme.
+This site is maintained by [tangyuan0821](https://github.com/tangyuan0821) and made with [Just the docs](https://just-the-docs.github.io/just-the-docs/).The page icon is from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Documents_icon_-_noun_project_5020_-_navy.svg) and was created by Dmitry Baranovskiy.

-May all of you be blessed with peace and prosperity.
+ Except for parts with other statements, the textual content of this website is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode.en).

 Best Regards,

 Tangyuan0821